2019 Whakaari / White Island eruption: Sentencing

+Appeal

+On 25 March 2024, the Buttle family's lawyer James Cairney appealed the criminal conviction against Whakaari Management Limited.
+Cairney said the parties felt they had been "wrongly charged" and had a right to test their case as landlords.

+On 28 February 2025, High Court Judge Simon Moore overturned Whakaari Management Limited's conviction on the grounds that the Buttle brothers did not manage or control Whakaari island.
+Moore accepted the brothers' arguments that the tour operations and GNS were responsible for managing activities on the island.
+The brothers welcomed the verdict and expressed sympathy for the victims.
+Some victims expressed disappointment with the verdict and accused the Buttle brothers of evading responsibility.

 Civil lawsuits

-In April 2020 legal action was commenced in Australia on behalf of relatives and Ovation passengers against the cruise-ship operator Royal Caribbean International.
+In April 2020, legal action was commenced in Australia on behalf of relatives and Ovation passengers against the cruise-ship operator Royal Caribbean International.

 Several injured tourists filed lawsuits against the cruise liner Royal Caribbean and the New Zealand–based tour company ID Tours in the United States and Australia.
 American couple Lauren Barham and Matthew Urey filed a lawsuit against Royal Caribbean, ID Tours, and White Island Tours for negligence at the United States District Court of the Southern District of Florida, claiming that the defendants had ample warning that the volcano was on the brink of eruption but had failed to warn passengers who had signed up for the crater excursion.